Gisborne & District Adult Riding Club

 Dogs at rallies

-You may bring dogs to rallies though they must remain on a lead at all times.
+You may bring dogs to rallies provided you pick up after your dog and keep your dog on a lead and away from lessons that are in progress at all times.

 Powered by Create your own unique website with customizable templates.